olofgilland/IoT-DoughRiseSensor/README.md

 ## Objective

-I wanted to automate the process of tracking dough rise while baking pizza.
-By placing dough in a clear plastic rain gauge, I could use a non-contact IR beam sensor to detect when the dough had doubled in size and blocked the beam.
-This lets me:
+I wanted to automate the process of tracking dough rise during pizza baking.
+By placing dough in a clear plastic rain gauge and using a non-contact IR sensor, I can now detect when the dough has expanded and broken the beam.
+The system:

-- Avoid constant visual checking.
+- Lights a red LED when the dough has risen, green when not
+- Sends an email alert via AWS SES + Lambda
-- Collect time-based insights for improving rise predictions.
+- Enables hands-off baking while improving rise timing accuracy
 - (Future) Track impact of temperature/humidity using additional sensors.
-- (Future) Send notifications to email or smartphone.

 ---